Facebook Pixel

 Other Local Transport Strategies and Plans

 The City Council has published many other supplementary transport plans to the Nottingham Local Transport Plan.
-These documents can be accessed here:
+These documents can be accessed here by clicking the link to Download the file:

 • 2018 Air Quality Annual Status Report: The report gives information about air quality monitoring results, new local developments that may impact on air quality, and implementation action plans which are being progressed